July 31, 2026

 The right insurance mix depends on what your business does.
 Here's a practical breakdown by industry.

 This table is a starting point.
 Your specific business operations, contract requirements, and risk appetite should guide your final insurance programme.
-A broker can help you tailor the right combination.
+For a plain walkthrough of how business insurance works and what it actually pays, read the companion guide, then ask a broker to tailor the combination.

 How to Choose the Right SME Insurance Package